connexcs/docs/did.md

 ## Add a DID

-To add a new inbound member, follow the below mentioned steps:
+To add a new inbound member, follow the steps shown below:

  1. Click on the **Add DID**, as highlighted in the image below.

 ![alt text][did-img-2]

- 2. Fill out the details of the modal.
+ 2. Fill out the details of the DID.
+You will need to enter the DID number in the DID field.

 ![alt text][did-img-3]

+3. Enter the SIP destination (you can point the DID to an extension as well - to point the DID to the extension add the SIP extension).
+4. Select the provider from the drop down menu.
+5. Now select the Provider Rate Card from the drop down menu.
+5. Select the customer from the drop down menu.
+6. Select the Customer Rate Card from the drop down menu
+7. Enter the cost.
+8. Enter the retail cost/monthly that you wish to charge your customer.
-3. Click **Save** button, once the accurate details have been filled out.
+9. Click **Save** button, once the details have been filled out.

 ## Refresh the List

 You can also refresh all the details of the **DID** section, anytime, to get the updated list.

-Just give a click on **Refresh** button and list will get updated with latest details saved.
+Just give a click on **Refresh** button and list will get updated with latest saved details .

 ## Delete a DID